Mundham: Mundham Mill

-The Three Chapels
+The Two Chapels

-In 1833, a Primitive Methodist chapel was founded in Mundham, and then in 1849, a Baptist chapel was created in the same building, whether or not these chapels overlap in their occupancy is unknown.

-In 1893, a third chapel was founded as a Wesleyan Methodist church, which later became Methodist in 1932 due to the Methodist unification, before closing in 1980, 87 years later.
-The building was constructed by Arthur E. Powell, whom lived in Mundham House at the time, as stated by a stone plaque on the building.
+Mundham has had two different chapels, all with different branches of Protestantism, which were Primitive Methodist, Baptist, and Wesleyan Methodist, which later became Methodist.
+The first chapel, on Mundham Common Road, was founded in 1833 as a Primitive Methodist one, which then became a Baptist chapel in 1849.
+The second chapel, on Brooke Road, was created in 1893 as a Wesleyan Methodist chapel, constructed by Arthur E. Powell, whom lived in Mundham House at the time, as stated by a stone plaque on the building, however, after the Methodist unification in 1932, it became a Methodist chapel, until its closure in 1980, 87 years later.

 Mundham St Ethelbert's

 When Mundham was two separate villages, Mundham St Ethelbert's, also called Mundham Parva (Mundham Lesser), was the larger, sparser, southern part of Mundham and existed until the reunification in 1454.
 Seething observatory, and now the majority of Seething Airfield, are located within Mundham St Ethelbert's.
 It was originally known as Mundham Parva, but was called Mundham St Ethelbert's in more recent writings.